-It is important that each camper is able to care for their general well-being.
-While counselors are always there to support them, campers are expected to eat meals, shower, groom, dress themselves, and communicate their needs with camp staff.
+Each camper must be able to care for their general well-being.
+While counselors are always there to support them, campers are expected to eat meals, shower, groom, dress, and communicate their needs with camp staff.
 Please note that we only have showers available at camp.
 There are no bathtubs.

 Help your camper get ready for camp by being excited!
 Let your camper know that you want them to have fun and learn new things.
 Emphasize that your camper is "going" to camp, instead of saying you are "sending" them.
 If your camper has any anxiety about the dark, bugs, night noises, or being away from home, please start preparing them for these things now and make sure you include those notes on their camper forms.
 We want your camper to be successful.